pavlyuts/php-string-key-arrays/README.md

 The returned dataset will only include keys and values successfully retrieved, no nulls no errors.
 Any error accessing objects properties converted to HPH notice.
 ## Testing
 Was tested with PHPUnit under PHP 7.2.
-The cod is very simple so expected to work 7.x and up.
+The code is very simple so expected to work 7.x and up.

-If you have doubts about your eenvironment, install it with `--dev` composer optiion and then run `composer test` from library source root.
+If you have doubts about your environment, install it with `--dev` composer optiion and then run `composer test` from library source root.